PhoenixIndustries/phoenixblog/site/content/terms-of-use.md

 ### Informationen to Dispute resolution:

-The EU Commission provides on its website the following link to the ODR platform: http://ec.europa.eu/consumers/odr This platform shall be a point of entry for out-of-court resolutions of disputes arising from online sales and service contracts concluded between consumers and traders.
+The EU Commission provides on its website the following link to the [ODR platform](http://ec.europa.eu/consumers/odr).
+This platform shall be a point of entry for out-of-court resolutions of disputes arising from online sales and service contracts concluded between consumers and traders.
 Manjaro is neither obliged nor prepared to attend a dispute settlement procedure before an alternative dispute resolution entity.

 ### Under the Hood